MC-DeltaT/SerialisePP/ProgrammingGuide.md

 Different types have different member functions for deserialisation.
 Particularly, `Deserialiser` for compound types can produce more `Deserialiser` instances for the contained data.

+## Automatic Deserialisation

+Certain basic types, such as integers, support "automatic deserialisation" in many contexts within Serialise++, for ease of use.
+If a compound type `C` contains an automatically deserialisable type `A`, then `Deserialiser<C>` won't give you a `Deserialiser<A>`, it will just give you the value of `A` already deserialised.

+Automatic deserialisation is enabled with the `AUTO_DESERIALISE<T>` variable template.
+The associated deserialised value type is given by `AutoDeserialiseResult<T>`.

 ## Type Support

 Serialise++ provides types to support more complex data.